-Necrotizing enterocolitis is the death of intestinal tissue.
-It most often affects premature or sick babies.
+Necrotizing enterocolitis is the death of tissue in the intestine.
+It occurs most often in premature or sick babies.

 Necrotizing enterocolitis occurs when the lining of the intestinal wall dies and the tissue falls off.
-The cause for this disorder is unknown.
-However, it is thought that a decrease in blood flow to the bowel keeps the bowel from producing mucus that protects the gastrointestinal tract.
+The exact cause of this disorder is unknown.
+It is thought, however, that a drop in blood flow to the bowel keeps the bowel from producing mucus.
+The mucus protects the gastrointestinal tract.
 Bacteria in the intestine may also be a cause.

-This disorder usually develops in an infant that is already ill or premature, and most often develops while the infant is still in the hospital.
+Most of the time, this problem develops in an infant that is ill or premature.
+It is likely to occur while the infant is still in the hospital.

 Symptoms may come on slowly or suddenly, and may include: